 Materials mimic waves rippling along the water’s surface, creating bold strips of light and strong graphics to create a play of light and texture, enhancing the neighborhood’s growing urban environment but through a natural filter.

-Radius SLU Landscape Architecture
+Radius SLU landscape architecture

 While South Lake Union is a bustling commercial neighborhood, the client wanted an all-residential building, even at the ground plane.
 These grade-level residences provide a human-scaled backdrop for a dynamic and well-detailed base.

-Our architects and landscape architects carefully collaborated on how these residences interact with the street through well-scaled landscape walls, private terraces and stoops that have transformed the character of the neighborhood.
+Weber Thompson architects and landscape architects carefully collaborated on how these residences interact with the street through well-scaled landscape walls, private terraces and stoops that have transformed the character of the neighborhood.